Edgehead

-Edgehead (also known as Chesterhill) is a village in Midlothian, Scotland.
+Edgehead, also known as Chesterhill, is a hamlet in Midlothian, Scotland.

 Location

 Edgehead is situated east of Dewartown and Mayfield, north-west of Pathhead and south-east of Dalkeith.
 Two areas of woodland, Windmill Wood and Chesterhill Wood, are located beside the northern end of the village.

 History

 The village developed along the long straight Roman road Dere Street, and remains linear in nature.
 It expanded in the 19th century when a coal mine was opened in Windmill Woods.
 The village once contained four shops supplying both residents and local farms.
 It was designated a conservation area by Midlothian Council in 1982, and redesignated following a review in 1996.
 The population of Edgehead was 115 in August 2008.

 Edgehead Colliery

 Edgehead Colliery was a coal mine located in Windmill Woods in the 19th and 20th century.
 It was initially owned by the Earl of Stair.
 Around 1930 ownership transferred to the Fordel Mains (Midlothian) Colliery Company, and it became part of the National Coal Board in 1949 and was closed in 1959.
 In 1842 the mine employed 127 workers; by 1959 this had fallen to 40.